WLAN-Pi/wlanpi-profiler/README.md

 ## Getting started

-Start the profiler.
-It will broadcast a fake AP.

-When the client attempts association to the profilers fake AP, it will send an association frame.

-The capabilities of a client are determined based on the tool analyzing the association frame.
+The first step is to start the profiler, which will broadcast a fake AP.
+The client will send an association frame when attempting to connect to the fake AP.
+The capabilities of a client are then determined based on profiler analyzing the association frame.

 If running directly from a terminal, once profiled, a text report prints in real-time to the screen, and results write to a local directory on the WLAN Pi host.
+If running from FPMS, you should see a banner display for a few moments.

-Saved results include a copy of the text report and the association frame in PCAP format, and the result is appended to a rotating `.csv` report.
+Once we've profiled a client, profiler saves the results which consist of a text report and the association frame in PCAP format.
+Profiler also appends the result to a daily rotating `.csv` report.

 1. Start the profiler: